Call Amy (614) 286-8265

 How Much Value Are You Delivering in Your Sales Conversations Now?

+One statistic I learned really stuck with me.
 They had a presenter from Florida State University who shared some interesting data that’s relevant to this sales conversations.
 If you had to guess, how much time of a one hour sales meeting is actually relevant to your decision makers?
 You’re likely way off.
 The shocking answer to that question was six minutes.
 In only six minutes out of one hour did the decision maker see value.

 Ouch.